Nebraska Insurance Licensing

 How do I get my Nebraska insurance license?

 Getting your Nebraska insurance license involves four steps.
 First, prepare for your exam — Nebraska does not require a formal prelicensing course, though most candidates strongly recommend taking one.
-Second, pass the Nebraska state licensing exam administered by Pearson VUE — you need a score of at least 70% to pass.
+Second, pass the Nebraska state licensing exam administered by PSI Services LLC — you need a score of at least 70% to pass.
 Third, complete a background check.
 Fourth, Submit your application through the National Insurance Producer Registry (NIPR) and pay the Nebraska Department of Insurance application fee of $50.
 Most candidates complete the entire process in 2-4 weeks.
 JustInsurance offers fully online, self-paced prelicensing courses approved for Nebraska that get you to exam day confident and prepared.

 How much does it cost to get a Nebraska insurance license?